 Is there a cancellation policy?

 Yes.
-Refund requests must be made in writing to [email protected] on or before June 1, 2019.
-A $50 cancellation fee per individual will be deducted from any refund request received on or before June 1, 2019.
-After that date, there will be no refunds of registration fees but transfer of registration to a colleague can be arranged before June 26, 2019.
+Refund requests must be made in writing to [email protected] on or before June 15, 2020.
+After that date, there will be no refunds of registration fees but transfer of registration to a colleague can be arranged before July 6, 2020.